We’re not much for philosophy (we think Christ spoke what we need, and simply), but Socrates had some good points. His most famous line:

 “The only true wisdom is in knowing you know nothing.”

-Bravo.
-This right humility.
+This is right humility.

 Whether the supernormal or science or politics or sociology or law or theology or psychology or for that matter the weather and economics: “The only true wisdom is in knowing you know nothing.”

-It aligns well with the very first sentences in Book of Sirach immediately following the Book of Wisdom:
+It aligns well with the very first sentences in Book of Sirach immediately following the Book of Wisdom: “All wisdom comes from the Lord and with Him it remains forever.

 “The sand of the seashore, the drops of rain, the days of eternity, who can number these?